gardener/documentation/website/documentation/getting-started/features/credential-rotation.md

 $ kubectl -n <shoot-namespace> annotate shoot <shoot-name> gardener.cloud/operation=rotate-credentials-complete​
 ```

 Where possible, the rotation happens in two phases.
 Phase 1 introduces new keys while the old ones are still valid.
-Users can safely exchange keys / CA bundles whereever they are used.
+Users can safely exchange keys / CA bundles wherever they are used.
 Afterwards, phase 2 will invalidate the old keys / CA bundles.

 ## Rotation Phases